Normal TDS of Drinking Water In PPM

 The digital meters that look like pens have been around in the Water Industry for 40 years and are fairly reliable.
 If you are looking to buy one, get a dual-purpose instrument for a few bucks more that can be used for other purposes.
 A few very good ones, and for your drinking water, you need a dependable one like;

-The truest form of testing for Total Dissolved solids in water that is done in a Professional Lab is to evaporate the water and separate them.
+The truest form of testing for Total Dissolved solids (TDS) in water that is done in a Professional Lab is to evaporate the water and separate it.
 Then weigh the remaining solids with an analytical balance.
 What’s leftover is any salt, metal, or mineral of unknown content for a known volume of water.

 The solids are measured as mg/l or parts per/million ppm.
 That means if the weight left over after evaporation is 250 ppm or mg/l, then that means out of 1 million parts of water (H2O) there are 250 parts of an unknown substance.

 That doesn’t mean that that substance is bad for or good for you.
 It only means that there is something else in the H2O other than water.
 For Drinking Water, if there is too much TDS in the water, you will be able to taste the difference.
-That’s because normally those excessive elements are usually minerals dissolved in the water that affect the taste.
+That’s because those excessive elements are usually minerals dissolved in the water that affect the taste.

 Low TDS (total dissolved solids in water) means low mineral content in water.
 Some researchers believe that the minimum content of TDS should be around 150 ppm, and the maximum TDS allowable is 500 ppm.
 Our body requires certain valuable minerals like calcium, magnesium, potassium, etc., for good healthy functioning.